felipenoris/Oracle.jl/docs/src/tutorial.md

 println(rs[:, 1]) # will print all the elements in column 1.
 ```

-The last example was easy to use, but maybe your memory can't hold all the data in the ResultSet.

 `ResultSet` implements [Tables.jl](https://github.com/JuliaData/Tables.jl) interface.
 That means that you can transform it into a [DataFrame](https://github.com/JuliaData/DataFrames.jl).